dmknght/cutter_installer/README.md

 # cutter_installer
-A simple script that automatic install Radare2 Cutter to your system
+A simple script that automatic download and install Radare2 Cutter (release version) to your system

 - Requires: python2